Making money from Airbnb is insane right!

 What amenities should I provide to my Airbnb guests?

-However we can go so much further than this.
-Remember, we are creating the killer airbnb property that runs on overdrive, churning out 5* reviews without us lifting a finger!
+However, we can go so much further than this.
+Remember, we are creating the killer airbnb property that manages itself, churning out 5* reviews without us lifting a finger!

 That’s right.
 That’s why this is one area that we are going to go above and beyond to make sure that our guests can’t help but give us a 5* review.